greenelab/deep-review/all-sections.md

 advantages of jointly modeling many targets [@F8fP2vAg; @yAoN5gTU].
 Other studies have shown the limitations of transfer learning when the prediction tasks are insufficiently related [@uP7SgBVd; @P4ixsM8i].
 This has important implications for representation learning.
-The typical approach of improving deep learning models by expanding the dataset size may not be applicable if only "related" tasks are beneficial, especially because task-task relatedness is ill-defined.
+The typical approach to improve deep learning models by expanding the dataset size may not be applicable if only "related" tasks are beneficial, especially because task-task relatedness is ill-defined.
 The massive chemical state space will also influence the